XSCE/xsce/INSTALL.rst

 Installing the Dextrose Server
 ==============================

-Like the XSCE both, single and two dongle installs are supported.
+Like the XSCE, both single and two dongle installs are supported.
 Performing the two dongle install requires a bit of manual configuration which we will get to.